truenas/middleware/docs/userguide/freenas_storage.rst

 -------

-The "Volumes" section of the FreeNAS® graphical interface can be used to format ZFS pools, import a disk in order to copy its data into an existing pool, or import an existing UFS volume or ZFS pool.
+The "Volumes" section of the FreeNAS® graphical interface can be used to format ZFS pools, import a disk in order to copy its data into an existing pool, or import an existing ZFS pool.
 It can also be used to create ZFS datasets and zvols and to manage their permissions.

 .. note:: in ZFS terminology, the storage that is managed by ZFS is referred to as a pool.
-The FreeNAS® graphical interface uses the term volume to refer to either a UFS volume or a ZFS pool.
+The FreeNAS® graphical interface uses the term volume to refer to a ZFS pool.

 Proper storage design is important for any NAS.
 **It is recommended that you read through this entire chapter first, before configuring your storage disks, so that you are aware of all of the possible features, know which ones will benefit your setup most, and are aware of any caveats or hardware restrictions.**